grzesiek-galezowski/tdd-ebook/manuscript/090_How_to_start.md

 3. The behavior is too complicated and hence I need to change my design (more on this later).
 4. I am naming the behavior of an abstraction that is too low-level, putting too many details in the name.
 I usually only come to this conclusion when all the previous points fail me.

-### Can the name really not become too long?
+### Can't the name really become too long?

-A few paragraphs ago, I mentioned you shouldn't worry about the length of Statement names, but I have to admit that the name does become too long occasionally.
+A few paragraphs ago, I mentioned you shouldn't worry about the length of Statement names, but I have to admit that the name can become too long occasionally.
 A rule I try to follow is that the name of a Statement should be easier to read than its content.
-Thus, if it takes me less time to understand the point of a Statement by reading its body than by reading its name, then the name is too long.
+Thus, if it takes me less time to understand the point of a Statement by reading its body than by reading its name, then I consider the name too long.
 If this is the case, I try to apply the heuristics described above to find and fix the root cause of the problem.

 Start by filling the GIVEN-WHEN-THEN structure with the obvious
 ----------------------------------------------------------------

+This technique can be used as an extension to the previous one (i.e. starting with a good name), by inserting one more question to the question sequence we followed the last time:

+1. What is the scope of the behavior I'm trying to specify?
+Example answer: I'm trying to specify a behavior of a `Calculator` class.
+1. What is the behavior of a `Calculator` class I'm trying to specify?
+Example answer: it should display all entered digits that are not leading zeroes.
+**1. What is the context ("GIVEN"), the action ("WHEN") and expected reaction ("THEN") of this behavior?
+Example answer: Given I turn on the calculator, when I enter any digit that's not a 0 followed by any digits, then they should be visible on the display**.
+1. How to specify this behavior through code?
+Example answer: `[Fact] public void ShouldDisplayAllEnteredDigitsThatAreNotLeadingZeroes() ...` (i.e. a piece of code).

-This is a technique that is applicable when you come up with a GIVEN-WHEN-THEN structure for the Statement or a good name for it (a GIVEN-WHEN-THEN structure can be easily derived from a good name and vice versa).
-Anyway, this technique is about taking the GIVEN, WHEN and THEN parts and translating them into code in an almost literal, brute-force way, and then adding all the missing pieces that are required for the code to compile and run.
+Alternatively, it can be used without the naming step, when it's harder to come up with a name than with a GIVEN-WHEN-THEN structure.
+In other words, a GIVEN-WHEN-THEN structure can be easily derived from a good name and vice versa.

+Anyway, this technique is about taking the GIVEN, WHEN and THEN parts and translating them into code in an almost literal, brute-force way (without paying attention to missing classes, methods or variables), and then adding all the missing pieces that are required for the code to compile and run.

+TODO

 ### Example